bizzapagel/little-health-tracker/README.md

 # calorie-counter
-A little web app for keeping track of calories.

-This repo will be converted to the repo for Little Health Tracker web app.
+(this repo will be converted into Little Health Tracker web app)